kaionwong/infectious-disease-agent-based-modeling/README.rst

 References
 ------------
+* Bonabeau E. Agent-based modeling: methods and techniques for simulating human systems.
+Proceedings of the National Academy of Sciences of the United States of America 2002; 99:7287-7287.
 * Venkatramanan S, Lewis B, Chen J, et al. Using data-driven agent-based models for forecasting emerging infectious diseases.
-Epidemics 2018;22:43-9.
+Epidemics 2018; 22:43-9.